With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Conservancy is a mental health clinic in Kansas City, Missouri, located at 4240 Blue Ridge Boulevard, Suite 434, 64133.
 Family Conservancy offers outpatient treatment.
-Family Conservancy provides cognitive behavioral therapy, trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Some other services provided by Family Conservancy include suicide prevention services, legal advocacy and court-ordered outpatient treatment.
+Family Conservancy provides cognitive behavioral therapy, individual psychotherapy and activity therapy to young adults, seniors 65 or older and children / adolescents.
+Some other services provided by Family Conservancy include case management, court-ordered outpatient treatment and legal advocacy.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.